Prajwal027/Jenkins_Pipeline/README.md

 # Jenkins_Pipeline
 This is used for Jenkins CI/CD pipeline project
-# Branch Management:
+## Branch Management:

 1. Principal Branch: This refers to the main branch of your code, often called master.

 2. Branch (develop): This is a separate branch created from the master branch for testing commits.
 Once the changes are tested and approved, they can be merged back into the master branch.
-# Setting Up Your Environment:
+## Setting Up Your Environment:

-1. Create a virtual environment using the following command: python3 -m venv venv
+1. Create a virtual environment using the following command:
+'''bash
+python3 -m venv venv
+'''

-2. Activate the virtual environment: source venv/bin/activate
+2. Activate the virtual environment
+'''bash
+source venv/bin/activate
+'''

-3. Install the required Python packages using pip: pip install -r requirements.txt
+3. Install the required Python packages using pip:
+'''bash
+pip install -r requirements.txt bash

-4. Run the Flask application with the --debug flag for debugging purposes: python -m flask --debug run
+4. Run the Flask application with the --debug flag for debugging purposes:
+'''bash
+python -m flask --debug run
+'''
-# Creating Database Tables:
+## Creating Database Tables:

 If you encounter an error indicating that a table is not found, you can create the necessary tables using the following steps:

 1. Start a Flask shell:
+'''bash
 flask shell
+'''
-2. Import the db object from your application: from app import db
+2. Import the db object from your application:
+'''bash
+from app import db
+'''
-3. Create all the tables defined in your application: db.create_all()
+3. Create all the tables defined in your application:
+'''bash
+db.create_all()
+'''